Young filmmakers

 Jim Rohn is associate professor in the interactive arts and media department at Columbia College Chicago.
 Formerly, he worked in the video game industry and also developed and illustrated comic books.
 Jim teaches computer and traditional animation production classes.

-Jessie Wahlers is a Youth Leader for Jane Goodall's Roots & Shoots Youth Council- US.
-She currently attends the University of Tampa and will be entering her third year there.
+Jessie Wahlers is a Youth Leader for Jane Goodall's Roots & Shoots Youth Council-USA.
+She currently attends the University of Tampa and will be entering her final year there as a Marine Science-Bio major and student researcher.
 When not working on sustainability and conservation projects with her Roots & Shoots group, she is an avid film-watcher.

-Karen Weigert works to bring sustainability and climate solutions to life.
-She served as the first Chief Sustainability Officer for the great city of Chicago and as a producer and writer on the documentary film Carbon Nation and is currently the sustainability contributor for Reset on WBEZ and EVP of Slipstream.
+Karen Weigert works to bring climate solutions and equity to life.
+She served as the first Chief Sustainability Officer for the great city of Chicago and as a producer and writer for the documentary film Carbon Nation.
+She is currently the sustainability contributor for Reset on WBEZ and the Director of the Baumhart Center for Social Enterprise and Responsibility.

 Risé Sanders Weir produced the documentary series America To Me and has produced and directed documentaries for MSNBC, PBS, History, National Geographic, CNBC, A&E, The Weather Channel and others.
 Her work has been recognized with Cinema Eye, Emmy, Hugo and Telly awards and nominations for an MPSE Golden Reel and an NAACP Image Award.